-At least the narrative not only sets up an interesting fictional struggle between nature and machine, but gives some depth to the gameplay and aesthetics themselves.
-For the most part, Warlander is actually pretty easy on the eyes when bearing in mind that it was made by such a small studio.
+At least the narrative not only sets up an interesting struggle between nature and machine, but gives some depth to the gameplay and aesthetics themselves.
+For the most part, Warlander is actually pretty easy on the eyes when bearing in mind that this game was made by such a small studio.

 Cut to the chase

 The actual gameplay involves making your way through a sequence of battles along a ladder that leads all the way up to the final boss: Morven the Immortal himself.
-In the simplest terms, the player enters an arena, slices and dices four to six waves of enemies, makes their way to the exit to save progress, and then moves on to the next combat session.
+In essence, the player enters an arena, slices and dices four to six waves of enemies, makes their way to the exit to save progress, and then moves on to the next combat session.